Accountants looking for new clients today cannot afford to overlook online marketing and advertising.

 So you have your own website and it is great as an "online brochure" and an excellent place to steer new prospects to.
-But unless you have the ongoing budget (usually underestimated) and ongoing hours of manpower (also usually underestimated) to actively market your website you are unlikely to atttact many brand new clients to a website other than those you have already emailed or handed your business card to.
+But unless you have the ongoing budget (usually underestimated) and ongoing hours of manpower (also usually underestimated) to actively market your website including ongoing SEO, you are unlikely to attract many brand new clients to a website, other than those you have already emailed or handed your business card to.

 Social media platforms are undoubtedly where most of the internet population spends 90% of their time.
 So let's look at some of those platforms:

 By far the biggest social media platform on the web today, you will certainly have an audience on Facebook.
 You could start a Facebook Page for your firm but that will be linked to your personal page.
 This means that most of the marketing and announcements you make about your firm's facebook page will be going out to your family and friends.
 Most of them will already know that you are an accountant.
 Also - do you really want to pester all your family and friends for likes and endorsements?
 Do you want to totally intermingle your private life and public life? (see also: Why it might not be in the consumer's interest to find an accountant through facebook.)

 Publishing posts on your Facebook Page (like tweeting on Twitter) is ultimately a return to the old media paradigm of push marketing (as opposed to pull marketing).

 Unless you're prepared to put in hours every week keeping your page up-to-date and fresh, and timeously answering any comments (good or bad), your page will soon look stale and give a bad impression.

 LinkedIn is an excellent platform for those in the corporate world.
 Essentially it is where your detailed online CV lives - critical for industry networking and job prospects.
 But that is not where the majority of SME owners go to when they are looking for an accountant.
 There is nothing wrong with having a Linkedin profile, but you certainly can't stop there.